kmkamilkhel/Ecological-Informatics/ReadMe.md

 📁 /Documentation
 ├── README_LST.md  # Step-by-step guide for LST calculation
 ├── README_UHI.md  # Step-by-step guide for UHI analysis
+├── README_Hotspot.md  # Guide for hotspot analysis
 ```

 ## Features
 - **Landsat Data Download:** Script to download Landsat data for predefined cities with cloud cover filtering.
 - **LST, NDVI, and FVC Calculation:** Generate median composites for LST (in °C), NDVI, and FVC.
 - **Urban Heat Island Analysis:** Compare LST between urban and rural zones to calculate UHI intensity.
+- **Thermal Hotspot Analysis:** Identify and classify thermal hotspots and cool spots using the Getis-Ord Gi* statistic.
-- **Visualization:** Generate and visualize maps for LST, NDVI, FVC, and UHI intensity with color-coded palettes.
+- **Visualization:** Generate and visualize maps for LST, NDVI, FVC, UHI intensity, and thermal hotspots with color-coded palettes.
-- **Export:** Save results as GeoTIFF files for further analysis.
+- **Export:** Save results as GeoTIFF and Shapefiles for further analysis.

 ## Dependencies
 - **Google Earth Engine (GEE):** All scripts are designed to run on GEE.